Murder for body parts: 2009 Masego Kgomo case

 Masego Kgomo was a 10-year-old South African girl whose body parts were removed and sold to a sangoma in Soshanguve, South Africa.
 The little girl's body was found in bushes near the Mabopane railway station, north-west of Pretoria.
 Thirty-year-old Brian Mangwale was found guilty of the murder and sentenced to life imprisonment.

+Joshlin Smith case

+The mother of Joshlin Smith, a six-year-old South African girl, was sentenced to life in prison for trafficking her daughter.
+One person who testified in court claimed the girl was delivered to a sangoma who desired her eyes and skin.